 “Absolutely.”
 Later I had a conversation with Duane, Casey’s father, which left us both choked with emotion.
 Duane told me more about his son.

-Casey was born July 16, 1982 in Lafayette, LA and passed away December 12, 2017.
+Casey was born July 16, 1982, in Lafayette, LA, and passed away December 12, 2017.
 He was only 35 years old.
 Early on, he dismissed the PTSD as something to be ignored thinking it would go away.
-I’m sure he looked at it as weakness as many Veterans do.
+I’m sure he looked at it as a weakness as many Veterans do.
 He finally sought help, later.
 Unfortunately, the help he received either wasn’t enough, was too late to work, or it simply wasn’t the kind of help Casey needed.